 Try turning on all of your faucets.
 If some of them have flowing water while others don’t, you have a localized issue that is not impacting your entire plumbing system.
 If some water is coming out, although slowly, leave it running; sometimes this is enough to melt the ice in the line.
 If there is no water, try to trace the plumbing line from that faucet back to where your water line comes into your home to determine where the blockage is located.
 It will most likely be in an uninsulated area.

 2. What should I do if my pipes are frozen?
+How important is thawing frozen pipes?
 The first step you need to take is to shut off your water at the main shutoff valve, usually located at your water meter somewhere near the street, and open (turn on) all of your faucets (inside and outside).
 This step is very important because what causes burst pipes is the build-up of pressure in the lines; opening the faucets will help release that pressure once the pipes thaw.

-3. How do I thaw my pipes?
+3. How do I start thawing frozen pipes?
 We repeat: keep your faucets open and your water turned off while pipes thaw!
 Keeping the faucets open will also expedite the thawing process and allow the thawing ice to run through the pipes.